Melisandre: Season 5

 Melisandre presides over Mance Rayder's burning.
 She attempts to seduce Jon Snow, but he rejects her advances.
-She later joins Stannis and Davos on their mission to take Winterfell from the Boltons.
+She later joins Stannis and Davos on their mission to take Winterfell from House Bolton.
 When a large snowstorm delays their march, Melisandre suggests that Stannis sacrifice Shireen.
 Stannis initially refuses, but after a raiding party led by Ramsay Bolton burns their supplies, he gives in and allows her to burn Shireen at the stake.
-The blizzard lifts, but half of Stannis' army deserts and Selyse commits suicide out of guilt for Shireen's death.
+The blizzard lifts, but half of Stannis's army deserts and Selyse kills herself out of guilt for Shireen's death.
 Melisandre flees to Castle Black, where her distraught demeanour leads Davos and Jon to realise that Stannis and Shireen are dead.

 Season 6

-Still reeling from Stannis' defeat, Melisandre is further shocked when Jon is assassinated by his officers since she had had a vision of him fighting at Winterfell.
+Still reeling from Stannis's defeat, Melisandre is further shocked when Jon is assassinated by his officers, given her vision of him fighting at Winterfell.
 In shock and suffering a crisis of faith, she returns to her sleeping chambers.
-She removes her ruby necklace while undressing, proving that the necklace is a magical glamour, as she is revealed to have a physical body countless years older than she normally appears.
+She removes her ruby necklace while undressing, proving that the necklace is a magical glamour: she is revealed to have a physical body countless years older than she appears.

 Following the imprisonment of the mutineers by the wildlings, Davos persuades her to attempt a resurrection of Jon, which, to her shock, is ultimately successful.
 Melisandre comes to believe that the "prince that was promised" was not Stannis but Jon and dedicates herself to his service.
-Realizing that her constant meddling had done more harm than good, Melisandre works no magic without Jon's permission, nor does she try to convert anyone – including Snow – to worship the Lord of Light.
+Realizing that her constant meddling had done more harm than good, Melisandre works no magic without Jon's permission, nor does she try to convert anyone—including Snow—to worship the Lord of Light.

 Melisandre joins Jon in his march on Winterfell to confront Ramsay Bolton.
 Although Jon forbids her from resurrecting him again if he falls, Melisandre says she will at least try, as the Lord of Light might still need him.
 In the aftermath of House Stark's recapture of Winterfell (which validates her vision), Melisandre is confronted by Davos, who has discovered that she burned Shireen at the stake.
 Jon Snow exiles her from the North, threatening to have her executed if she ever returns.
-Melisandre protests that she is now dedicated to Jon's cause of defeating the White Walkers, but ultimately agrees to leave, and rides south.
+Melisandre protests that she is now dedicated to Jon's cause of defeating the White Walkers, but ultimately agrees to leave and rides south.

 Season 7

 Melisandre arrives on Dragonstone, which is now occupied by Daenerys Targaryen.
 Melisandre claims that both she and Jon (who has been crowned King in the North since her exile) are the "prince that was promised" and suggests that Daenerys summon Jon to Dragonstone to hear of his experiences fighting the White Walkers.
 When Jon and Davos arrive on Dragonstone to meet Daenerys, Melisandre avoids them and decides to return to Volantis.
-Although Daenerys' advisor Varys warns that Melisandre will not be safe if she ever returns to Westeros, she declares that she will eventually make one final journey to Westeros to die.
+Although Daenerys's advisor Varys warns that Melisandre will not be safe if she ever returns to Westeros, she declares that she will eventually make one final journey to Westeros to die.